ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Health

-For health coverage, you're welcome to participate in TEN7’s pre-tax group health insurance plan with Blue Cross Blue Shield of Minnesota (even if you don’t live in MN.
+For health coverage, you're welcome to participate in TEN7’s pre-tax group health insurance plan with Blue Cross Blue Shield of Minnesota — even if you don’t live in MN.

 ### TEN7’s Group Health Insurance